-The program requires ten to fourteen hours a week of independent study, using tape-recorded materials coordinated with a course text, and an additional minimum of three hours of private or small group tutorial drill sessions with a native speaker of the language.
-The student must commit himself to the schedule established by the program director and must complete the course within a specified period.
+The program normally requires ten to fourteen hours per week of independent study, using tape-recorded materials coordinated with a course text, and an additional minimum of three hours of private or small group tutorial drill sessions with a native speaker of the language.
+The student must comply with the schedule established by the program director and must complete the course within a specified period.
 Progress of the student is monitored by both the native speaker and the program director, with the final evaluation based on written and oral tests administered by an outside examiner.
+Chinese, Japanese, and Russian language studies are available in regularly scheduled classroom sections.